-Our interface provides the possibility to use a lot of algorithms in R to generate non uniform variates for large classes of distributions.
+Our interface provides the possibility to use a lot of algorithms in R to generate non-uniform variates for large classes of distributions.
 Due to the implementation of S4-classes the handling is very easy.
-A R package with automatic installation and documentation is in preparation.
+An R package with automatic installation and documentation is in preparation.
 A closer relationship between R and UNU.RAN should be possible and easy to realize.
-For example to define a distribution function in R and use algorithms of UNU.RAN to generate random numbers.
-But this makes only sense if we first define a distribution object in R. This is already in planning by a group in Bayreuth [12].
-A lot of contributed packages of R use random numbers of special distributions but everybody uses his own code and variables.
+For example, to define a distribution function in R and use algorithms of UNU.RAN to generate random numbers.
+But this makes only sense if we first define a distribution object in R. This is already in planning by a group in Bayreuth (Ruckdeschel and Kohl, 2003).
+A lot of contributed packages of R use random variates of special distributions but each of these implements its own generator.
 Therefore we think that a standard description of distribution objects including generation of random variates will be helpful for a lot of code developers in R.